 Net Energy Gain and Energy Yield.
 The annual net energy output (in the form of syngas) ranges from 35 622-69 115 MJ ha-1 where char is used as a source of energy (Table 1) and 26 008-49 903 MJ ha-1 where biochar is retained for soil amendment.
-This corresponds to an energy yield as syngas of 2-7 MJ MJ-1 where biochar is retained for soil amendment and 3-9 MJ MJ-1 where biochar is used as an energy source.
-These figures suggest that the production of bioenergy through slow pyrolysis compares favorably with the production of ethanol from corn which currently yields 0.7-2.2 MJ MJ-1 (27, 28) and is likely to remain competitive with future cellulosic ethanol technologies that are projected to return ~4-6 MJ MJ-1 (29).
+This corresponds to an energy yield as syngas of 2-7 MJ MJ-1 where biochar is retained for soil amendment and 3-9 MJ MJ-1 when char is used as an energy source.
+These figures suggest that the production of bioenergy through slow pyrolysis compares favorably with the production of ethanol from corn which currently yields 0.7-2.2 MJ MJ-1 (27, 28) and is likely to remain competitive with future cellulosic ethanol technologies that are projected to return \sim 4-6 MJ MJ-1 (29).

-Assuming that the energy in syngas is converted to electricity with an efficiency of 35%, the recovery in the life cycle energy balance ranges from 92 to 274 kg $CO_2 MW^{-1}$ of electricity generated where the pyrolysis process is optimized for energy and 120 to 360 kg $CO_2 MW^{-1}$ where biochar is applied to land (Table 2).
-This compares to emissions of 600-900 kg $CO_2 MW^{-1}$ for fossil-fuel-based technologies (30).
+Assuming that the energy in syngas is converted to electricity with an efficiency of 35%, the recovery in the life cycle energy balance ranges from 92 to 274 kg CO_2 MW-1 of electricity generated where the pyrolysis process is optimized for energy and 120 to 360 kg CO_2 MW-1 where biochar is applied to land (Table 2).
+This compares to emissions of 600-900 kg CO_2 MW-1 for fossil-fuel-based technologies (30).